Kimmuie/Kimmuie/README.md

 👋 Hi, I’m Kimmuie or Pranchayut Netsawang 16 yrs
 👀 I’m interested in coding
 🌱 I’m currently learned some coding and there are my projects in repository
-🌱 Internship at dData Company Limited (IT Services and IT Consulting )
+🌱 Internship at <Link href="https://th.linkedin.com/company/ddataco">dData Company Limited (IT Services and IT Consulting )</Link>

 -Contact-
 ig: kimmuie_